NEWM-N322/finalProject/README.md

-## NEWM-N320
+## NEWM-N320 - Final Project

-# Final Project - Simple Application Using Firebase Authentication
+# A Simple Application Using Firebase Authentication

 For our this final assignment, we were to create a React Native local application using Firebase Authentication.
 Per the rubric, this is a fully-styles, two paged application that utilizes Authentication.
 The user is able to create an account, log in, and log out, all using Firebase Authentication.